neuralml/neuralml.github.io/_people/ruipontecosta.md

 Bristol, BS8 1UB, England, United Kingdom<br>-->

 _Lecturer (assistant professor), University of Bristol, United Kingdom_ <br>
-_Computational Neuroscience Unit, Faculty of Engineering and Bristol Neuroscience_ <br>
+_Computational Neuroscience Unit, Intelligent Systems Lab, SCEEM, Faculty of Engineering and Bristol Neuroscience_ <br>
-Dept. of Computer Science, SCEEM, Faculty of Engineering<br>
-[affiliated with the Intelligent Systems/Visual Information Labs] <br><br>
+<br><br>

 <header class="masthead text-justify" style="font-size:120%">
-Rui did postdoctoral research in computational neuroscience & machine learning at﻿ the University of Oxford (UK) with Tim Vogels and the University of Bern (Switzerland) with Walter Senn and Stephane Ciocchi. ​Previously﻿, he did his PhD (awarded in 2015) at the University of Edinburgh (UK) as part of the Institute for Adaptive and Neural Computation with Mark van Rossum and P. Jesper Sjöström (funded by a FCT PhD grant).
-Rui was also a visiting PhD student at University College London (UK) and McGill University (Canada).
+Rui did postdoctoral research in computational neuroscience & machine learning at﻿ the University of Oxford (UK) with Tim Vogels and briefly at the University of Bern (Switzerland) with Walter Senn. ​Previously﻿, he did his PhD (awarded in 2015) at the University of Edinburgh (UK) as part of the Institute for Adaptive and Neural Computation with Mark van Rossum and P. Jesper Sjöström (funded by a FCT PhD grant).
+During that time Rui was also a visiting PhD student at University College London (UK) and McGill University (Canada).
 Before that he studied computer science at the University of Coimbra (Portugal).
-Rui also used to organise the Oxford NeuroTheory Forum (2014-2017).
+Rui used to organise the Oxford NeuroTheory Forum (2014-2017).
 </header><br>